 A limited amount of institutional funds are available for employing individuals who are not eligible for the Federal Work-Study Program.
 Students are encouraged to apply for the Student Assistant Employment Program as soon as possible.
+International students on an F-1 visa must meet with the Primary Designated School Official (PDSO) before applying for student employment.
 Please contact Human Resources for more information.